CodiPop/SistemaUniversidad/README.md

 # SistemaUniversidad
 Fullstack project

+This project was designed to fulfill the following requirements:

+* List all of the courses, showing its name, prerrequisite course name, number of credits and avalible slots.

+* List all of the enrolled students ,showing their names, faculty and other info.

+* List all of the teachers, showing their names, max degree title and other info.

+* Add new courses, students and teachers.

+* Update the info of courses, students and teachers.

+* Delete courses, students and teachers.

+* Search courses, students and teachers by name.

+* Search courses if they have avalible slots or not.

+* Search students by their faculty.

-There is a Postmant file with the structure of every controller with its respective calls inside the UniversidadSophosApi folder
+There is a Postmant file with the structure of every controller with its respective calls inside the UniversidadSophosApi folder or you can check the request structures in the swagger url that opens by default.

 To initialize the project do the following